Egyptian authorities hold talks with Palestinian factions in Cairo to select a technical committee for Gaza. EPA

 The committee is expected to be headed by Ali Shaath, a former deputy planning minister in the PA.
 The other committee members will be in charge of portfolios such as finance, water, local councils, the judiciary, security, health and agriculture.

 Gaza's new governing body will not include Hamas members, and has to be vetted by the US and Israel.
-Mr Trump's administration says the 20-point plan has entered its second phase, even though some conditions of the first stage have not been met.
+Mr Trump's administration says the president's plan has entered its second phase, even though some conditions of the first stage have not been met.

 Members of a Board of Peace to oversee the second phase, which Mr Trump is expected to chair, have not yet been finalised.
-Neither has the list of nations that will contribute to an international stabilisation force to keep the peace in Gaza and train Palestinian security forces.
+Neither has the list of nations that will contribute to an International Stabilisation Force to keep the peace in Gaza and train Palestinian security forces.

 Some states view putting boots on the ground as a de facto occupation, or fear they may end up finding themselves in direct conflict with Hamas.